 A schematic of the fire control instruments and their connections is provided here.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The ballistic drive M5A1 connected the main gun, the gunner's periscope M20A3 head, the the rangefinder M13A1, and the ballistic computer M13A1.
 As the computer calculated superelevation, its output shaft transmitted this to the ballistic drive's superelevation box.
 The superelevation box rotated a coupling connected to the head of the periscope M20A3 and an arm connected to the ballistic drive link, which was connected to the rangefinder.
 The lines of sight of the periscope and rangefinder were consequently both depressed at the same rate and for the same angular deviation.
 Other linkages synchronized the motion of the sighting instruments with the motion of the gun.
-The ballistic drive weighed around 50lb (23kg).
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The interrupted threads that secured the gun to the breech can be seen in this exploded view.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The fuel-injected AVI-1790-8 dispensed with the carburetors found on previous engines in favor of a fuel injection system, resulting in enhanced fuel distribution and resistance to icing, and elimination of the need to heat the mixture and a hotspot-style manifold.
-The oil coolers have also been mounted around the top of the engine instead of vertically out to the sides.
+The oil coolers were also mounted around the top of the engine instead of vertically out to the sides.
 This made the engine a more compact unit and enabled larger fuel tanks to be mounted in the empty space thus created in the engine compartment.
-The engine was 72.56" (184.3cm) long, 48.50" (123.2cm) wide, and 42.77" (108.6cm) tall, and dry weight was 2,975lb (1,349kg) with accessories.
+The engine was 72.67" (184.6cm) long, 47.80" (121.4cm) wide without the oil filter extension pipe, 61.92" (157.3cm) wide with the oil filter extension pipe, and 42.71" (108.5cm) tall, and dry weight was 2,975lb (1,349kg) with accessories and flywheel.
 Compression ratio was 6.35:1.
-(Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)
+The flywheel end seen here was considered the rear, while right and left were determined by looking at the engine from the accessory end toward the flywheel end.
+(Picture from TM 9-2805-206-35.)

 The batteries are seen here through the turret floor..
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)